 Expanding the site’s capabilities is certainly great, but first I had to figure out what the fellow programmers from the studio had done.

 Controllers of several thousand lines of code.
 There is no optimization of database queries at all (on one page the number of queries reached 570).
-For layout, floats are used, which are morally obsolete 5 years, if not 10 years ago.
-There is no Bootstrap either, and everything is crooked on small screens.
+For layout, floats are used, which are morally obsolete 5 years, if not 10 years ago, and everything is crooked on small screens.
 SEO is not configured at all.
 Realizing that there are many flaws here, I immediately created a task board in Trello and began to create a card for each such misunderstanding.
 There was a couple of dozen of them.

 Customers did not appreciate my impulse to fix the flaws, but they liked the idea of the task board, and then we worked through it.
 I broke down a complex task into subtasks, created a separate card for each and several times clarified whether the customer and I understood each other correctly.
 This is a very tedious and not the most pleasant organizational part, but absolutely necessary so as not to work in vain, incorrectly deciphering the wishes of the customer.
 By the way, I picked up just such a word for a reason))